Coffee and Walnut Cake

 This cake is utterly delicious, very easy to make and suits walnuts as well as pecan nuts.
 The light, not too sweet Swiss meringue buttercream takes this gorgeous cake to another level.

-You will need 2 x 6 inch sandwich pans greased and base line
+You will need 2 x 6 inch sandwich pans brushed with lining paste and base lined with paper (paper lining optional)

 For the cake: